multiply-org/sar-pre-processing/docs/paper.md

 Additionally, SenSARP checks if within a stack of Sentinel-1 images, one specific image was multiple processed by ESA and uses the newest.

 For expert users, SenSARP provides the possibility to automate their pre-processing on a large scale by either modifying the default pre-processing scheme (modification of xml graph pre_processing_step1.xml) or create their own pre-processing scheme (create a new xml graph) with the graph builder of the SNAP software.
-They can benefit from the filter options, the default pre-processing step 2 (co-registration of images) and the SenSARP functions to stack all processed and co-registered images within a netCDF file with additional image information e.g. satellite name, relative orbit and orbitdirection.
+They can benefit from the filter options, the default pre-processing step 2 (co-registration of images) and the SenSARP functions to stack all processed and co-registered images within a netCDF file with additional image information e.g. satellite name, relative orbit and orbit direction.

 # Method

-This python package generates a file list of to be processed Sentinel-1 images (already downloaded and stored in a specific folder) based on different user defined criteria (specific year, area of interest).
+This Python package generates a file list of to be processed Sentinel-1 images (already downloaded and stored in a specific folder) based on different user defined criteria (specific year, area of interest).
 Additionally, specific cases of repeatedly processed data are handled, as sometimes Sentinel-1 data were initially processed multiple times and stored under similar names on the Copernicus Open Access Hub.
 Also, cases where Sentinel-1 data within the user-defined area of interest might be stored in consecutive tiles are considered.

-Based on the generated file list the default processing pipeline of the python package applies a pre-processing chain to Sentinel-1 Single Look Complex (SLC) time series or single images to generate radiometrically and geometrically corrected Sigma nought backscatter values.
+Based on the generated file list the default processing pipeline of the Python package applies a pre-processing chain to Sentinel-1 Single Look Complex (SLC) time series or single images to generate radiometrically and geometrically corrected sigma nought backscatter values.
 Furthermore, if a time series is processed the images are co-registered and additional output files of multi-temporal speckle filtered data are generated.
 In addition, a single speckle filter instead of a multi-temporal one is applied as well and the output will be stored as a separate layer.
-To pre-process the images, the python package uses the GPT (Graph Processing Tool) of SNAP to execute different operators provided by the Sentinel-1 Toolbox.
+To pre-process the images, the Python package uses the GPT (Graph Processing Tool) of SNAP to execute different operators provided by the Sentinel-1 Toolbox.
-The Sentinel Toolbox is available for download at step.esa.int, its source code is available in the senbox-org organization on GitHub.
+The Sentinel Toolbox is available for download at http://step.esa.int/, its source code is available in the senbox-org organization on GitHub.
 Each of these operators performs a pre-processing step.
-The operators can be chained together to form a graph, which is used by the python package to run on the Sentinel-1 data using the Graph Processing Framework (GPF).
+The operators can be chained together to form a graph, which is used by the Python package to run on the Sentinel-1 data using the Graph Processing Framework (GPF).
 The graphs are stored in xml-files.
 Users may change the graphs by modifying the files directly or via the Sentinel Toolbox.
 User Guides to show how the GPF can be used are provided here: https://senbox.atlassian.net/wiki/spaces/SNAP/pages/70503053/Processing.

 After the pre-processing the resulting radiometrically and geometrically corrected images are stored for further usage within a NetCDF4 stack file.